soorajsunil/Kalman-Filter/README.md

 # Kalman Filter Target Tracking with Simulated Distance Measurements (Constant Velocity Model)

-This repository provides a Matlab implementation of a Kalman Filter-based target tracking system using simulated distance measurements.
+This repository provides a simple Matlab implementation of a Kalman Filter-based target tracking system using simulated distance measurements.
 The target's motion is assumed to follow a constant velocity model.
 The Kalman Filter is a recursive algorithm that estimates the state (position and velocity) of a dynamic target by predicting its future state based on noisy measurements.
 The Kalman filter is initialized using a two-point initialization method [1].

 Run the script: